siva-piskool/TransferFiles/README.md

 # TransferFiles
-Tis repo is to transfer files
+This repo is to transfer files